BND Hamburger Icon

 Pier 1 Imports

-Founded in 1962, Pier 1 Imports specialized in home goods like furniture and decor.
+Founded in 1962, Pier 1 Imports specializes in home goods like furniture and decor.
 The company got its start in San Mateo, California, before expanding to other states.
 Pier 1 remained popular for many years, but it eventually started to struggle with competition from stores like Amazon, Walmart and TJ Maxx.
 In early 2020, the company announced it was closing its remaining stores because of declining sales after unsuccessfully trying to obtain a buyer.
-That October, the company relaunched as an online store, but its stores remain shuttered.
+That year, the company relaunched as an online store; however, its brick-and-mortar stores remain shuttered.

 Sports Authority